20 container garden ideas that use pots and planters in creative ways to make the most of large and small gardens

 FAQs

-Have fun playing with your container garden – and, remember, one of the benefits of pots mean you can switch them in and out with the seasons or whenever you want a change of view.
+Have fun playing with these container garden ideas and remember: one of the main benefits of pots is that you can switch them in and out with the seasons or whenever you want a change of view.

 Holly is one of Ideal Home’s content editors.
 Starting her career in 2018 as a feature writer and sub-editor for Period Living magazine, she has continued this role also adding regular features for Country Homes & Interiors and the Ideal Home website to her roster.
 Holly has a passion for traditional and country-inspired interiors – especially kitchen design – and is happiest when exploring the countryside and hills of the Lake District.
 A keen gardener, she is a strong believer that you can never have too many houseplants.